Fanoflix/vsce-code-death/README.md

 # vsce-code-death
- A VsCode Extension that formats HTML according to best practices
+ A VsCode Extension adds Quality of Life comments in HTML according to best practices.